Jose Herrera Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up 111 home runs (one per game), the third-fewest in baseball.
+- Giants pitchers combine to surrender the third-fewest home runs in baseball (111 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.